Skip to main content

 Majoring or Minoring in French

 Once you have fulfilled the Language Requirement in French, you are ready to sign up for a French Major or Minor.
 Both the Major and the Minor in French are open to all students at Northwestern.
-They are highly flexible programs designed to introduce you to the cultures and literatures of the French-speaking world.
+They are highly flexible programs suited to students with a variety of interests and other majors/minors.
+Both are designed to introduce you to the cultures, literatures, media and thought of the French-speaking world.

-In a world where cultures interact with much more frequency and intensity, learning French, a language spoken by 200 million people in the Americas, Africa, Europe and the Middle East, is an indispensable asset for those interested in careers as varied as business, global health, the Foreign Service, international law, media, education, and tourism.
+Learning French, a language spoken by 200 million people in the Americas, Africa, Europe and the Middle East, is a valuable asset for those interested in careers as varied as business, global health, the Foreign Service, fine arts, journalism, international law, media, education, and tourism.

-The French undergraduate program reflects the diversity of the French-speaking world, spread over 5 continents and in over 43 countries worldwide, through its multidisciplinary approach.
-We offer courses, both in English and French, in literature, cinema, theater, as well as philosophy, literary theory and history, ranging from the Medieval period to contemporary French and Francophone cultures.
+The French undergraduate program reflects the diversity of the French-speaking world, spread over 5 continents and over 43 countries worldwide, through its multidisciplinary approach.
+We offer courses, both in English and French, in literature, cinema, theater, as well as philosophy, literary theory and history, ranging from the Medieval period to contemporary French and Francophone studies.
 Students also have a wide choice of language courses, including career-specific business French.
-Many students of French double major, a choice that diversifies their skills and increases their desirability in the job market.

 Study Abroad

-Study Abroad is a valuable complement to language and culture studies.
-The Department of French and Italian works carefully with individual students to integrate a period of study in France and / or other French-speaking countries into their overall academic plans.
-Students have the opportunity to not only improve their language skills but also live and interact with native French-speakers.
+Study Abroad is a valuable way to enhance language skills and cultural competency.
+The Department of French and Italian works carefully with students to integrate a period of study in France and / or other French-speaking countries into their overall academic plans.
+Students studying abroad expand their language skills and also live and interact with native French-speakers in a fully immersive experience.
 Students typically return from their time abroad with a much firmer grasp of both written and spoken French and a deeper understanding of French-speaking people, their societies and cultures.
-The varied contacts with local residents, professors, and local and international students are invaluable for the development of a balanced, international perspective.
-Please consult the section on Study Abroad.

-For more information on studying abroad and for language interviews, please contact Thao Nguyen, the Study Abroad Advisor.
-For advice on the role of study abroad in a student's academic progress towards the French major or minor, as well as credit transfers for courses taken abroad, see Nasrin Qader, Director of Undergraduate Studies.
+For more information on studying abroad and for language interviews, please contact Prof. Thao Nguyen, the Study Abroad Advisor.
+For advice on the role of study abroad in a student's academic progress towards the French major or minor, as well as credit transfers for courses taken abroad, see Prof. Cynthia Nazarian, Director of Undergraduate Studies.

 Activities

-The French department others several opportunities for students to expand their understanding of the French culture and language.
+The French department others varied opportunities for students to expand their understanding of the French culture and language in and beyond the classroom.
+To learn more, visit the Activities page and the Events page.

 Contact Information